Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 functionName(parm1,parm2,parm3,...) // during calling or invoking three arguments needed

-// this function takes array as a parameter and sum up the numbers in the array function sumArrayValues(arr) {
+// this function takes an array as a parameter and sums up the numbers in the array function sumArrayValues(arr) {
   let sum = 0;
   for (let i = 0; i < arr.length; i++) {